ChliWang/mosek_example/README.md

 ```

 # by the way
-If you are new to CMake, the way you write CMakeLists.txt may help you.
+If you are new to CMake, the way write CMakeLists.txt may help you.